-We all have experience of them…. at best draining, but left unchallenged, they can be downright toxic.
+A difficult employee – we all have experience of them…. at best draining, but left unchallenged, they can be downright toxic.

-So how to deal with them?
+So how to deal with a difficult employee?
 Firstly, don’t recruit them!
 It sounds obvious, but not all recruitment processes can truly identify the right behaviours and values to ensure the necessary organisational ‘fit’.
 One poor recruitment choice can be costly, not just financially but also on morale.
 Businesses have even been known to lose their high performers who become disillusioned if the ‘mood hoover’ is allowed to wallow too much and for too long.
 Consider using experts like us to support you make the right recruitment decisions.

 - Think about your organisational values and what these look like in actual people behaviours.
 For example, ‘Being a strong team player’ is a popular value.